 Day #9: Self-Control

-Backgrounds, upbringings, and circumstances may influence who we are, how we start out in life, or how we feel about certain things.
-They are, however, not responsible for who we become, how we will interact with others, if we will be well-educated, the career we will have, or how we will raise our own children.
-We are in control of our own, thoughts, decisions, and emotions and only we can mold our own destinies.
-We don't have to become a product of our environment, so don't use a not-so-perfect childhood as an excuse to not be better.
+Backgrounds, upbringings, and circumstances may influence who we are, how we start in life, or how we feel about certain things.
+They are, however, not responsible for who we become, how we will interact with others, if we will be well-educated, the career we will have, or how we will raise our children.
+We are in control of our own, thoughts, decisions, and emotions, and only we can mold our destinies.
+We don't have to become a product of our environment, so don't use a not-so-perfect childhood as an excuse not to be better.

 "Your time is limited, so don't waste it living someone else's life.
 Don't be trapped by dogma - which is living with the results of other people's thinking.
 Don't let the noise of other's opinions drown out your own inner voice.
 And most important, have the courage to follow your heart and intuition.
 They somehow already know what you truly want to become.
 Everything else is secondary."—Steve Jobs